Benchmark | Performance

 The Board of Trustees is majorly composed of independent directors, which allows them to provide an objective check on management.
 Three of the four Trustees are independent or not interested persons‚ meaning they have no significant relationship with the Commonwealth Funds advisor or underwriter.

-Mr. Ewing is adjunct retired Professor of Economics at the University of Houston, Houston Community College and Lone Star College.
-He serves on the Board of the Japan-American Society of Houston and was a former Executive Director of the organization
+Jack is an adjunct Professor of Economics at the University of Houston, Houston Community College and North Harris College.
+He is also the former Executive Director of the Japan-America Society of Houston.

-Mr. Ewing has been actively involved in the Houston international business scene through trade consulting with Houston International Affairs and as President of Vuepoint-Texas, a pioneering computer-based training company.
+Jack has been actively involved in the Houston international business scene through trade consulting with Houston International Affairs and as President of Vuepoint-Texas, a pioneering computer-based training company.
 He was one of the early developers of The Greater Houston Partnership where he was responsible for international trade development.
-Mr. Ewing managed inbound and outbound trade missions, promoting trade development strategy and infrastructure, and assisting Houston companies expand imports and exports.
+Jack managed inbound and outbound trade missions, promoting trade development strategy and infrastructure, and assisting Houston companies expand imports and exports.

-Mr. Akard is a shareholder of the law firm of Coplen & Banks, P.C.
-He is licensed by the Texas State Board of Public Accountancy, admitted to practice by the State Bar of Texas, United States District Courts in Texas and the United States Court of Appeals for the Fifth Circuit.
+John is a solo practice Attorney-C.P.A. who is “of counsel” to the law firm of Mason, Coplen, & Banks, P.C.
+He is licensed by the Texas State Board of Public Accountancy, admitted to practice by the State Bar of Texas, United States District Court for the Southern and Eastern Districts of Texas and the United States Court of Appeals for the Fifth Circuit.

-Ms. Kelly’s entire career has been devoted to international government relations.
-She worked as a consultation primarily in the energy sector establishing and maintaining a positive working relationship with foreign government officials through training, market intelligence and organizing visits of senior (ambassador level and higher) foreign government leaders.
+Kathleen founded International Protocol Advisors in 1993 to assist corporations in establishing and maintaining a positive working relationship with foreign government officials.
+Drawing on a unique background of political risk analysis and protocol, Kathleen handles the nuts and bolts of these interactions through a variety of services from market intelligence and positioning to briefing papers and organizing visits of senior (ambassador level and higher) foreign government leaders to training and protocol.
 Clients include international energy companies, business organizations and not-for-profit organizations specializing in international development.

 Robert W. Scharar

-Mr. Scharar is primarily responsible for the management of the portfolios for the Australia/New Zealand Fund, the Africa Fund, the Japan Fund, the Global Fund and the Real Estate Securities Fund.
-Additionally, Mr. Scharar is President and Director of FCA Corp and has primarily worked in this capacity since 1975.
+Robert is the Senior Portfolio Manager of Commonwealth’s Australia/New Zealand, Japan, Global and Real Estate Securities Funds.
+Mr. Scharar is President and Director of FCA Corp, based in Houston, Texas, and has primarily worked in this capacity during the past several years.